MahmoudAshours/2021Plan/README.md

 # 2021Plan

-This repository is to conclude each step in 2021.
+This repository is to conclude each step in 2021 with complete details.

 This list of topics won't be updated , but the details of each topic will.
 This may include courses , TODO projects , etc..

+I'll be breaking each topic to pieces including:

+- Brief introduction about each topic.
-I'll be breaking each topic to pieces including what resources I used to learn this topic , open source projects I've made on this topic & tips,tricks about this topic.
+- What resources I used to learn this topic.
+- Open source projects I've made on this topic.
+- Tips,tricks about this topic.

 I'll work to finish at least 3/4 of the topics!